ziccardi/ups-test-suite/README.md

 cd $JAVA_HOME/jre/lib/security
 sudo keytool -importcert -keystore cacerts -storepass changeit -file /path/to/cert.crt -trustcacerts
 ```
+You will be prompted to confirm it is a trusted certificate, enter `yes`.
 > MacOS: run `$ /usr/libexec/java_home` to locate your $JAVA_HOME dir.

 #### UPS